CS 70

 }

-Because we pass tree by reference, when we run tree = new Node{k, nullptr, nullptr}, we will actually be changing either tree->left_, tree->right_, or root_, depending on where insertHelper was called.
+Because we pass tree by reference, when we run tree = new Node{k, nullptr, nullptr}, we will actually be changing tree->left_, tree->right_, or root_, depending on where insertHelper was called.
 If we'd declared tree as just a Node*, that assignment wouldn't have any lasting effect.

 A Couple of Tips